 - Make a felt Pokeball prop! (with pattern)

 The source of one of my biggest obsessions and largest builds.
-It’s a wuxia action show written by Gen Urobuchi, designed by Nitroplus, and acted out using traditional Taiwanese puppetry and effects.
+It’s a wuxia action show written by Gen Urobuchi, designed by Nitroplus, and acted out using traditional Taiwanese puppetry and real-time physical effects.
 No, you really read that right.

 Lang Wu Yao (concept art)